codio/knowledge/source/common/develop/ide/tools/deployment.rst

 Base Path
 ---------
-We recommend you set the base path field for remote servers as  `described here <base-path-field>`__.
-This will be useful when using the `Preview <preview>`__ feature.
+We recommend you set the base path field for remote servers as  :ref:`described here <base-path-field>`.
+This will be useful when using the :ref:`Preview <preview>` feature.

 Public Key Authentication
 -------------------------
 Codio auto-generates a public key that is uniquely associated with your user account.
-You can find this public key in the `User Settings dialog <upload-ssh-key-remote-server>`__.
+You can find this public key in the :ref:`User Settings dialog <upload-ssh-key-remote-server>`.
 You should make sure that this public key is added to your remote server.

 Protocol
 --------